Headed to Philadephia for the Digital Pharma East conference for the week, and will be posting any interesting tidbits here.

 Sudler’s “You Earned It” scheme is paying off for the Tech group.
-And we have more on the way…
+Scooters are the new black.

 Interesting article from WSOL here about how their workflow has evolved to deal with the demands for responsive deliverables.
 As they note, client buy-in is key, but waterfall may have had its day…